joeadams/CBofN_js/README.md

 CBofN_js
 ========

-Javascript port of source code from the book 'The Computational Beauty of Nature'
+Javascript port of source code from the book 'The Computational Beauty of Nature'.
+Work in progress.